enter-haken/scaffold/README.md

 ## remarks

 * Due to the fast development of `elixir`, `erlang`, `cowboy` and `angular`, this project quickly can get out of date.
-There are a lot of "moving parts", which musst fit together.
+There are a lot of "moving parts", which must fit together.

-* The latest versions depends on the newest available docker container, so you can run your applicatireasonably.
+* The latest versions depends on the newest available docker container, so you can run your application reasonably.

 # Contact